All About Yeast

 Types of Yeast

 Baker's yeast is used in home and commercial baking.
-There are several kinds of yeasts to choose from:
+It is derived from a brewer's yeast called Saccharomyces cerevisiae.
+There are several strains of yeasts to choose from:

 Compressed Yeast